 Instruct your IT team and educate your employees

 You should train your IT staff to detect & understand Cryptojacking.
 Please know your IT and other support staff about any initial signs of an attack.
 Plus, they should always be prepared to respond immediately with a further investigation.

 IT companies rely on informing employees when computers are overheating or running slowly.
 Employees must understand cyber security and know to avoid clicking on links in emails that may contain Cyptojacking code and only download from known links.

 Block pages are known to deliver Cryptojacking scripts:

-To prevent while visiting websites, please make sure each site you visit is on a carefully vetted allowlist.
+To prevent this while visiting websites, please ensure each site is on a carefully vetted allowlist.
 You can also blacklist sites known for Cryptojacking, which may expose your device or network to new pages.

 Cryptojacking might seem relatively harmless since the only thing ‘stolen’ is the power of the victim’s computer.
 The use of computing power for this unlawful purpose is done without the knowledge or consent of the victims.
 Why?
 Simply because it benefits criminals who are illicitly creating currency.

 Cryptojacking Malware can result in huge losses for your business – But no worries, IMAGINE IT can help.

 Malicious mining or Cryptojacking is as destructive as other cyber threats, such as ransomware, so it is not something to dismiss.
 Cryptojacking attacks result in indirect and direct losses for businesses, companies, and organizations.
 Ultimately, it targets the ones who must pay for computing power.